Sweet Potato Casserole – An Easy Side Dish

 Now for the best part… (drumroll)

 When you cook them, start off with five minutes.
 There’s nothing worse than burnt marshmallows, except on s’mores, and then it’s doable.
 But, on your sweet potato casserole, you don’t want them burnt (but, lets be real, I would eat burnt ones, too).
-Keep cooking in intervals of about two minutes.
-Believe me, they can burn super fast.
+Keep checking often.
+Don’t get sidetracked.
+Believe me, they can burn super fast–speaking from experience.

 The marshmallows may deflate a bit after they sit for a few minutes, but they won’t taste any less AMAZING!

 This size will feed about six adults.
-It’s sweet, and a bit filling.
+It’s sweet, and filling.
 If you have more than six people, you can easily double the recipe.
-My brother-in-law didn’t like marshmallows (whaaat?), so I left them off of his little section, and he still loved the side dish.
+My brother-in-law didn’t like marshmallows (whaaat?), so I left them off of his little section, and he still loved the recipe.

 - 1-40 oz. can yams (drained)